getsentry/sentry-python/sentry_sdk/features/PROTOCOL.md

 ## Variants

 Variants are optionally provided.
 Variants may return a value or they may not.
-If they do not return a value continue to the next variant or return the root `value`.
+If they do not return a value continue to the next variant.
+If no variant returns a value, return the root `value`.
 Variants are ordered.
 If a variant is matched we break out of the variant processing loop and return the variant's value.

 ## Distribution